Zbigniew Ziobro

 Zbigniew Tadeusz Ziobro ([ˈzbiɡɲɛv ˈʑɔbrɔ]; born 18 August 1970) is a Polish politician.
-He is the current Minister of Justice of the Republic of Poland, as of January 2019, serving in the Cabinet of Mateusz Morawiecki.
-He previously served in the same role from October 2005 to November 2007, simultaneously serving as Public Prosecutor General.
+He served as the Minister of Justice of the Republic of Poland in the Cabinet of Mateusz Morawiecki until 27 November 2023.
+He previously served in the same role from October 2005 to November 2007, simultaneously serving as the Public Prosecutor General.
 He was elected to the Sejm on 25 September 2005 in the 13th Kraków district, running on the Law and Justice party list.
 He received over 120,000 votes in the parliamentary election, the highest percentage constituency results in the election.

 Ziobro graduated from the Faculty of Law and Administration of Jagiellonian University.
 He did not complete his PhD.
 He was a member of the Lower House (Sejm) legislature from 2001 to 2005.
 Due to his proclaimed "battle against corruption", he became one of the more popular, but also polarizing, politicians in Poland.
 His uncompromising approach and publicized prosecutions earned him the title Man of the year 2006, awarded by Wprost magazine.
 However, some of his policies were repeatedly characterized as partisan and overzealous by local and international press, including The Economist.

-In 2007, former Minister of Internal Affairs and Administration Janusz Kaczmarek, allegedly linked to the Andrzej Lepper bribery case, was forced to resign.
+In 2007, the former Minister of Internal Affairs and Administration Janusz Kaczmarek, allegedly linked to the Andrzej Lepper bribery case, was forced to resign.
 He subsequently made a series of attacks on members of the government, especially Ziobro.
-In a media confrontation with vice-PM Andrzej Lepper, Ziobro revealed that he had secretly recorded a conversation with Lepper.

-In the elections to the European Parliament in 2009, he was elected in the Kraków constituency as an MEP.
+In a media confrontation with the vice-PM Andrzej Lepper, Ziobro revealed that he had secretly recorded a conversation with Lepper.
+In 2009 European Parliament election in Poland, he was elected in the Kraków constituency as an MEP.
 He received 335,933 votes, representing the second highest score in the country.

+On 31 January 2025, he was arrested over allegations that under his authority Poland had used Pegasus spyware to monitor journalists and rival politicians.

-Justice Minister of Poland (2017–present)
+Justice Minister of Poland (2017–2023)

 Since 16 November 2015 Ziobro has been the Justice Minister of Poland in the cabinet of Beata Szydło.
-In February 2016 he became Prosecutor General as well, which is result of new law unifying both positions.
+In February 2016 he became the Prosecutor General as well, which was the result of new law unifying both positions.

 On 20 August 2019 Ziobro's deputy Łukasz Piebiak resigned following allegations of "arranging and controlling" an online and offline smear campaign against judges critical of the government's efforts to put more political control over the judiciary.
 In private correspondence revealed by Onet.pl Piebiak claimed to be reporting his actions to an unnamed "boss".

 Ziobro was the architect of controversial reforms to the Polish judiciary, which were condemned by the Court of Justice of the European Union.
 Ziobro has announced Poland can not comply with EU rulings.
 Ziobro has referred to EU rulings as "blackmail", saying Poland should not remain in the EU at all costs.

+In November 2023 he was succeeded by Marcin Warchoł.